mrusyd/Australian-Imaging-Service.github.io/content/docs/Contributing/new-repo.md

 weight: 10
 ---

+## Setup

-1. Copy the `.github` and `docs` folder to the target repository from [skeleton](https://github.com/Australian-Imaging-Service/Australian-Imaging-Service.github.io/skeleton)
+1. Copy the `.github` and `docs` folder to the target repository from [skeleton](https://github.com/Australian-Imaging-Service/Australian-Imaging-Service.github.io/tree/master/skeleton)
 2. Edit the [gh-pages.yml](https://github.com/Australian-Imaging-Service/Australian-Imaging-Service.github.io/blob/master/.github/workflows/gh-pages.yml) workflow

     Add a new `checkout` step for the repository, replacing **`REPOSITORY_NAME`** with the name of the repository